Kirk Douglas: Rise to stardom

-1950s
+Peak years of success

 Throughout the 1950s and 1960s, Douglas was a major box-office star, playing opposite some of the leading actresses of that era.
 He portrayed a frontier peace officer in his first western, Along the Great Divide (1951).
 He quickly became very comfortable with riding horses and playing gunslingers, and he appeared in many Westerns.
 He considered Lonely Are the Brave (1962), in which he plays a cowboy trying to live by his own code, his personal favorite.
 The film, written by Dalton Trumbo, was respected by critics but did not do well at the box office due to poor marketing and distribution.

-In 1950, Douglas played Rick Martin in Young Man with a Horn, based on a novel of the same name by Dorothy Baker inspired by the life of jazz cornetist Bix Beiderbecke.
-Composer and pianist Hoagy Carmichael, playing the sidekick, added realism to the film and gave Douglas insight into the role, being a friend of the real Beiderbecke.
+In 1950, Douglas played Rick Martin in Young Man with a Horn, based on a novel of the same name by Dorothy Baker based on the life of jazz cornetist Bix Beiderbecke.
+Composer and pianist Hoagy Carmichael, a friend of the real Beiderbecke, played the sidekick, adding realism to the film and giving Douglas insight into the role.
 Doris Day starred as Jo, a young woman who was infatuated with the struggling jazz musician.
 This was strikingly opposite of the real-life account in Doris Day's autobiography, which described Douglas as "civil but self-centered" and the film as "utterly joyless".
 During filming, bit actress Jean Spangler disappeared, and her case remains unsolved.
 On October 9, 1949, Spangler's purse was found near the Fern Dell entrance to Griffith Park in Los Angeles.
 There was an unfinished note in the purse addressed to a "Kirk," which read:

 "Can't wait any longer, Going to see Dr. Scott.
 It will work best this way while mother is away".
 Douglas, married at the time, called the police and told them he was not the Kirk mentioned in the note.
 When interviewed via telephone by the head of the investigating team, Douglas stated that he had "talked and kidded with her a bit" on set, but that he had never been out with her.
 Spangler's girlfriends told police that she was three months pregnant when she disappeared, and scholars such as Jon Lewis of Oregon State University have speculated that she may have been considering an illegal abortion.